CP-Ong/portfolio/README.md

   - Duration: September 2020 - July 2024

 ## Personal Projects
 This section includes my personal projects.
-Currently, I am working on projects related to healthcare.
+Currently, I am working on the [Stroke Prediction Dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) on Kaggle.

 ## Guided Projects
 This section includes guided/beginner projects.
 The details on my guided data science projects can be found on [Beginner Data Science Projects](https://github.com/CP-Ong/beginner-projects-data-science), and the details on my guided Python projects can be found on [Beginner Python Projects](https://github.com/CP-Ong/beginner-projects-python).